Rui-Zhang1997/python-intro/python.md

 # Programming Constructs
 ### Lambdas
-Sometimes there is something that can be done by a function but it is a single line, or one is in a situation where there is a function that requires another function as an argument but it is only a single-line function.
+Sometimes there is something that can be done by a function but is only one expression, or one is in a situation where there is a function that requires another function as an argument but the function being passed ionly a single expression (such as in cases for `map` or `filter`).
 At this point, one would use a lambda, which can be thought of as an anonymous function:
 ```python
 lambda <variables>: <expression>